splunk/public-o11y-docs/admin/subscription-usage/analyze-apm-billing-usage.rst

 For each selected minute, the report shows the attributes or tags associated with the hosts and containers that sent data to Splunk APM.
 You might see different tags, like ``AWSUniqueId``, ``container_id``,  ``gcp_id``, and so on depending on the source of the host or container observed and the version of your instrumentation agent.

 .. caution:: For Kubernetes deployments, the Kubernetes attributes processor extracts default attributes extracted by the processor, such as ``k8s.pod.name``, are required for accurate subscription usage.
-Don’t remove the Kubernetes attributes processor from your configuration.
+Don't remove the Kubernetes attributes processor from your configuration.
 See :ref:`kubernetes-attributes-processor` for more information.